Rauschii/DGamesContent/README.md

-This repository serves as a collection of research content for the upcoming publication (TBA) on DGAMES.
+This repository serves as a collection of research content for the upcoming publication IEEE Access on DGAMES.